Marine Special Operations Commander

 -

-Fred successful led a 12-year campaign incorporating bi-partisan and bi-cameral members of Congress, omni-channel media, and grass roots support from the People which led to the complete exoneration of the Marine Special Operators he led in combat.
+Fred successful led a 12-year campaign incorporating bi-partisan and bicameral members of U.S. Congress, a wide ranging omni-channel media strategy, and grass roots Nationwide support culminating in the Pentagon's complete exoneration of the Marine Special Operators he led in combat.

-Fred founded and led a 100% to program 501-c-3 charity aiding Gold Star families through awarding eight college scholarships and connecting Gold Star families with professional and collegiate sports organizations.
+Fred also founded and led a 100% to program 501-c-3 charity aiding Gold Star families through awarding eleven college scholarships.

-The Commando Show podcast, the book: A Few Bad Men, and tailored coaching programs provide proven methods to implement change into seemingly impossible circumstances.
+The Commando Show podcast, the book A Few Bad Men, Fred's weekly National Security Hour radio show and consulting programs provide proven methods to implement change into impossible circumstances.